Chart Color Schemes

 Kiama has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified eight projects likely affecting the region.
+AreaSearch has identified eight projects that could affect this region.
 Notable ones are Akuna Street Mixed-Use Development, South Kiama Urban Release Area, Illawarra-Shoalhaven Regional Transport Plan 2041, and Shoalhaven Street Precinct.
-The following details those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.